TheNuelgeek/TheNuelgeek/README.md

 ## Hi there

-- 👋 My name is Nuelgeek, I'm a Senior Techincal Project Manger & Software Engineer
+- 👋 My name is Nuelgeek, I'm a Product Manager, Senior Techincal Project Manger & Software Engineer
-- 🔭 I’m currently working on Target Store
+- 🔭 I’m currently working on usedora.com
-- 🌱 I’m currently learning a lot of interesting things
+- 🌱 I’m currently learning a lot of interesting things (E.g B2B Marketing)
 - 👯 I’m looking to collaborate on all sort of interesting things
 - 💬 Ask me about most interesting things
 - 🤔 I’m looking for help with interesting things